pCloud/pcloud-networking-java/README.md

 ### Client

-The `binapi-client` module contains a network client to compose and execute binary API requests.
+The `binapi-client` module contains a network client for composing and executing binary API requests.

 #### Features

 * A user-friendly API similar in terms and behavior to OkHTTP.
 * Support for request cancellation.
 * Connection pooling to improve resource usage and battery life on mobile devices.
-* Highly configurable (read/connect/write timeout durations, pool size and idle times, socket factories, host verification strategies, )
+* Highly configurable (read/connect/write timeout durations, pool size and idle times, socket factories, host verification strategies and more).

 #### Download